 Charles August (C.A.)
-Lindbergh, father of the famous aviator, was born Carl Mansson Jan.
-20, 1858, in Stockholm, Sweden.
+Lindbergh, father of the famous aviator, was born Carl Mansson on January 20, 1858, in Stockholm, Sweden.

 In April 1887, C.A. married Mary LaFond, the daughter of two of the town’s original settlers.
-C.A. and Mary had two daughters, Lillian and Eva.
-In 1898, Mary died of complications from abdominal surgery.
+C.A. and Mary had three daughters, Lillian, Edith, and Eva.
+Edith died as a small child and in 1898, Mary died of complications from abdominal surgery.

 In 1906, C.A.
-Lindbergh, a Republican, was elected from Minnesota's Sixth District to the U.S. House of Representatives, a position he held for 10 years.
-When the 60th Congress opened on Dec.
-2, 1907, Rep. Lindbergh was joined by his son on the floor of the first session.
+Lindbergh, a Republican, was elected from Minnesota's Sixth District to the US House of Representatives, a position he held for 10 years.
+When the 60th Congress opened on December 2, 1907, Rep. Lindbergh was joined by his son on the floor of the first session.

-With his career in politics practically at an end, C.A. bought and sold real estate for a short while, eventually returning to Minnesota and establishing a new law practice in the Twin Cities.
+Though his career in politics was practically at an end, C.A. continued to buy and sell real estate, eventually returning to Minnesota and establishing a new law practice in the Twin Cities.
 In 1924, he mounted a brief campaign for governor, this time as a member of the Farmer-Labor Party.
 His son, by then a young aviator, flew his father to several campaign stops.
 But C.A.
-Lindbergh's return to political life was cut short by a brain tumor, and he died in Crookston, Minn., on May 24, 1924.
+Lindbergh's return to political life was cut short by a brain tumor, and he died in Crookston, Minnesota, on May 24, 1924.